 The questions provide a revealing spotlight into what school leaders in both primary and secondary schools need to look for themselves when assessing the successful implementation of their stated aims and goals for the curriculum.
 However, subject leaders and their teams need to have the answers that reveal a kaleidoscope of creative and innovative learning that is consistent and leads to parity and progression for all learners.
 Essentially, this requires schools to embark on an immersive CPD journey towards dry land.

-Lead powerful change by creating a team of skilled coaching and curriculum ambassadors or champions using Learning Cultures’ Certification Programme.
+Take a journey in coaching for educators and lead powerful change by creating a team of skilled coaching and curriculum ambassadors or champions using Learning Cultures’ Certification Programme.

 The current imperative is to ensure that the curriculum is consistently delivered to mirror the leadership’s clearly defined rationale and ambition.
 This needs a clarity of purpose across all subjects, year groups, phases and stages.
 Developing a coaching culture for your school or college is without doubt the most powerful way to cascade positive and consistent improvements in pedagogy, pupil outcomes and team delivery.
 Coaches develop a range of skills that motivate others, encourage self-reflection and that focus on the positive.
 It is through these qualities that coaches can support others to begin to use the professional and motivational dialogue that will create measurable and tangible results for all staff and all pupils.